wp-plugins/facebookplugin/readme.txt

 == Description ==

 WordPress.org has identified this plugin to be spam.
-It was never available for download here, but some may have downloaded it from elsewhere.

 If you need a facebook plugin, try one of these. <a href="http://wordpress.org/extend/plugins/search.php?q=facebook">http://wordpress.org/extend/plugins/search.php?q=facebook</a>